apollographql/runtime-testing-framework/docs/src/explanation/overview.md

 general purpose Scenario and Environment configurations such as those available in the [lib][1] directory of the `rtf-morgue` repo.

-> Soon you will also be able to define and re-use custom providers once [RR-351][2] is complete.

 The focus of _Layer 2_ is to build and re-use higher level abstractions that address common use cases which require coordinating elements that make use of shared semantics or configuration.